The Little Mermaid (TV series): Premise

-The Little Mermaid television series is a prequel to the movie of the same name.
-The story is set between the 2008 prequel film The Little Mermaid: Ariel's Beginning and the 1989 film, and follows Ariel's adventures as a mermaid still living under the sea with her father King Triton, Sebastian the crab and Flounder the fish.
+The Little Mermaid is a prequel to the movie of the same name.
+The story is set between the 2008 prequel film The Little Mermaid: Ariel's Beginning and Disney's 1989 animated feature film, and follows Ariel's adventures as a mermaid still living under the sea with her father King Triton, Sebastian the crab and Flounder the fish.
 Various episodes highlight her relationships with her friends, father and sisters, and usually involve Ariel foiling the attempts of various enemies that intend ill harm to her, her family and friends, or her kingdom.
 Ariel's Beginning contains events that contradict the television series (such as Ariel's youth and first meeting with Flounder), making the TV series and the prequel independent continuities.

 Characters

-From the 1989 film

-Ariel (voiced by Jodi Benson) is the youngest daughter of the sea king.
-She loves singing and going on adventures.
-She also has developed magic in season 2 (episode 9) to save her world.

-Flounder (voiced by Edan Gross, Season 1; Bradley Pierce, Seasons 2–3) is Ariel's best friend, a bright yellow and blue colored tropical reef fish who follows along on her adventures, and can be easily scared.

-Sebastian (voiced by Samuel E. Wright) is a small red Jamaican-accented crab who acts as the king's adviser, court musician, a school teacher, a scout leader and a babysitter-like figure for Ariel.

-King Triton (voiced by Kenneth Mars) is Ariel's father and ruler of Atlantica who protects his kingdom with his magic trident.

-Scuttle (voiced by Maurice LaMarche) is a seagull who is friends with Ariel.
-He first appears in the episode "Scuttle".
-At first Ariel is afraid of him, but they become friends after he helps them rescue Sebastian.